 Making the Difficult Business Decisions

-At this point, Sara made a critical decision: she was determined to take no outside funding.
-Sara put everything she earned from Spanx back into the business.
+At this point, Sara Blakely made a critical decision: she was determined to take no outside funding.
+She put everything she earned from Spanx back into the business.
 This decision allowed her to keep 100% of the equity in her company, though it required her to grow slower than she might have preferred.
 To this day, Sara owns her company outright.
 No partners.
 No stockholders.. and no board of directors.
 All the profits go in Sara’s pockets.

 From its first year in business, Spanx proved a success.
 In 1999, Sara’s company pulled in $4,000,000.
 That year, she sold from a table in Neiman Marcus using a before-and-after picture of her own behind as her major marketing tool.
 The next year, she could take down that effective-but-embarrassing sign, however, because Oprah had signed on to the idea of Spanx.
 Then the nation’s top media personality, Oprah named Spanx her favorite product of the year, and her team told Sara to be ready for a deluge of orders on her website after the show.
+Also, in 2021 Oprah actually invested in the company because she loves Spanx that much.

 One problem: Sara didn’t have a website.